I159/buddy_config/README.md

 Decoupled and lazy library to get settings from an environment variables.

 ## Motivation
-Environment variables are the most common way to configure projects, based on Docker, hosted on clouds e.t.c.
-In the end it is secure and simple way.
+Environment variables are the most common way to configure projects, based on Docker, hosted on clouds, e.t.c.
+In the end, it is a secure and simple way.
 So grab variables from an environment is the only feature of the package.

-First issue which becomes obvious at the simplest approach for getting environment variables is that attempt to get the environment variables too early.
-For example an app is initialized by tests and you need different values for the settings at different tests.
+The first issue that becomes obvious at the simplest approach for getting environment variables is attempting to get the environment variables too early.
+For example, an app is initialized by tests, and you need different values for the settings at different tests.
 But if the values obtained in this way:

 __init__.py
 ```